JeffersonLab/jlog/README.md

 **Note**: If you do not already have Gradle installed, it will be installed automatically by the wrapper script included in the source

 **Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)

+## Release
+1. Bump the version number in the build.gradle file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/jlog/releases) page corresponding to the version in build.gradle (Enumerate changes and link issues).
+3. A new artifact should be automatically published to maven central when a new release is published on GitHub, however if something goes wrong you can also manually run the [Publish to Maven Central](https://github.com/JeffersonLab/jlog/actions/workflows/maven-publish.yml) GitHub Action.
+4. Update javadocs by copying them from build dir into gh-pages branch and updating index.html (commit, push).
+This should occur automatically via [Publish to gh-pages](https://github.com/JeffersonLab/jlog/actions/workflows/gh-pages-publish.yml) GitHub Action.

 ## See Also
    - [Developer Notes](https://github.com/JeffersonLab/jlog/wiki/Developer-Notes)